tofflemire/tofflemire.github.io/pages/animations.md

 The right panel displays a scale schematic of DQ Tau's orbit as the two stars travel through their orbits.

 Mass accretion rates are measured from a photometric excess in the Johnson U-band.
-Observations were made with the <a href='https://lco.global/' target="_blank">Las Cumbres Observatories Global Telescope 1m Network </a>, the <a href='http://www.apo.nmsu.edu/Telescopes/ARCSAT/index.html' target="_blank">Apache Point Observatory's ARCSAT</a> telescope , and the <a href='https://www.noao.edu/0.9m/' target="_blank">WIYN 0.9m</a> telescope.
+Observations were made with the <a href='https://lco.global/' target="_blank">Las Cumbres Observatories Global Telescope 1m Network </a>, the <a href='http://www.apo.nmsu.edu/Telescopes/ARCSAT/index.html' target="_blank">Apache Point Observatory's ARCSAT</a> telescope, and the <a href='https://www.noao.edu/0.9m/' target="_blank">WIYN 0.9m</a> telescope.

 A peer-reviewed article published in the Astrophysical Journal on this result can be found <a href='https://arxiv.org/abs/1612.02431' target="_blank"> here</a>.
 <hr>